guillermooo/sublime-undocs/source/customization/settings.rst

 and overwritten according to predefined rules.
 See :ref:`merging-and-order-of-precedence` for more information.

-Let us remember again that any given setting file in *Packages/User* ultimately overrides every other setting file of the same name.
+Let us remember again that any given settings file in *Packages/User* ultimately overrides every other settings file of the same name.

-In addition, Sublime Text maintains *session* data --settings for the particular set of files being currently edited.
+In addition to settings files, Sublime Text maintains *session* data --settings for the particular set of files being currently edited.
 Session data is updated as you work on files, so if you adjust settings for a particular file in any way (mainly through API calls), they will be recorded in the session and will take precedence over any applicable *.sublime-settings* files.

 To check the value of a setting in effect for a particular file, use *view.settings().get(<setting_name>)* from the console.